 Cowgills spearheads drive to feed Bolton families

-Over 260 food parcels have so far been donated by Cowgills to the Bolton Lads and Girls Club (BLGC) campaign to ensure no families in Bolton go hungry.
-The business advisory and accountancy firm which is based on Chorley New Road has been supporting BLGC’s campaign over the last few weeks and has so far raised over £7,500.
+Over 260 food parcels have so far been donated by Cowgills to Bolton Lads and Girls Club (BLGC) campaign to ensure no child in Bolton goes hungry.
+The business advisory and accountancy firm, whose head office is based on Chorley New Road in Bolton, has been supporting BLGC’s campaign over the last few weeks and has so far raised over £7,500.

 “It’s shocking to think that 34% of children are living in poverty in Bolton and so many of these children are falling short of government support, they are from families who, in normal circumstances, work and earn enough to get by.
 The pandemic however has left them in hard times and as a result they are going hungry.
 We have been overwhelmed by the support shown and thank everyone for getting involved.”